Passiontide: Anglican Passiontide

-Until the introduction of the new Harmony of the Gospel Readings for Holy Week in 1969, English-speaking members of the Moravian Church used the name "Passion Week" for Holy Week, a week much more closely associated with the Passion of Christ.
+Furthermore, until the introduction of the new Harmony of the Gospel Readings for Holy Week in 1969, English-speaking members of the Moravian Church used the name "Passion Week" for Holy Week, a week much more closely associated with the Passion of Christ.

 Music for Passiontide

 Much music has been written for Passiontide.
 The Gregorian chant composed for the First Sunday of Passiontide expresses two main themes: the expectation of Easter and the suffering that will be endured on Good Friday.
 The Introit "Iudica Me Domine" (Ps.
 42 [43]), the Gradual "Eripe Me Domine" (Ps.
 139), and the Tract "Saepe Expugnaverunt" (Ps.
 128) all express the theme of the persecution of the just man.
 The Offertory on the other hand "Confitebor" (from Ps.
 137 [138]) concentrates on the hope of ultimate victory and vindication.
 The Communion antiphon "Hoc Corpus" is taken directly from the Gospels and has a eucharist theme fittingly adapted to the liturgical moment that it accompanies, but it also calls to mind the impending Passover meal, which will serve as the setting for the Last Supper.

 Passion cantatas have been composed to texts in a variety of languages, taking as their theme the hours or days before the Crucifixion of Christ.
 Many settings have been made of the Latin poem Stabat Mater, which describes Mary standing in front of the Cross watching her son die (the Feast of the Seven Dolours of the Blessed Virgin is observed on Friday in Passion Week), and the lessons from the Tenebrae service have been set by a variety of composers.

 Several composers have set to music the seven sayings of Jesus on the cross.
 Heinrich Schütz composed a cantata, Die sieben Worte Jesu Christi am Kreuz, c.
 1645.
-Joseph Haydn wrote seven string quartets, Die sieben letzten Worte unseres Erlösers am Kreuze (The seven last wods of our Redeemer on the cross) which also appeared in other arrangements.
+Joseph Haydn wrote seven string quartets, Die sieben letzten Worte unseres Erlösers am Kreuze (The seven last words of our Redeemer on the cross) which also appeared in other arrangements.
 The Seven Last Words from the Cross, a cantata for choir and strings was composed in 1993) by James MacMillan.